dewayne57/GPSDO/README.md

 ## Hardware

 This project contains the hardware (KiCad) and documentation for building a GPSDO.
 The GPSDO design uses a Microchip PIC 18F27Q43 microcontroller running at 64mHz.

+### OCXO Selections
 Several different OCXO (Oven-controlled crystal oscillators) can be used.
+The design was based on specific commonly available units, but others could be used as well with the appropriate pin connections.
+The ability of the GPSDO to adjust the OCXO output using a VCO control voltage is absolutely required.
+An OCXO must supply a VCO control input.

+Many OCXO units provide an on-board voltage reference output.
+If the OCXO has its own voltage reference, that reference is used as the reference for the VCO DAC.
+If a OCXO is used that does NOT have a voltage reference, an on-board 4.096V reference can be used instead.
+Use of the OCXO voltage reference or 4.096 volt reference is set by jumper on the board.

-The design allows for the use of the following OCXO units:
+The design was based on the following OCXO units:

 - Isotemp 131 series
 - Isotemp 143 (Package A) Series
 - Isotemp 143 (Package N) Series
 - Vectron C4550 Series
-- MTronPTI )XO512x series
+- MTronPTI XO512x series

 ### Voltage Selection